Ten Key IP Questions You Should Consider When Starting a Business

 Your business name will likely be used in association with the products and services you will be offering.
 If the goods and services you are selling grow in popularity and appeal, competitors may emerge who will attempt to capitalize on the goodwill built around your brand.
 In order to avoid such potential losses, it is prudent to apply to register your business name as a trademark in Canada and other jurisdictions into which you plan to expand your operations.

-Before securing these trademarks, you ought to check whether they are already in use within the jurisdiction in question.
+Before applying for these trademark registrations, you ought to check whether they are already in use within the jurisdiction in question.
 This can be done through a trademark search.
 The next step would be to evaluate any other potential barriers to registration of key brand names, and to potentially reconsider the use of names or slogans that may present obstacles.

 - Can the business adopt, use and register the proposed names for the products and services it will sell as trademarks in Canada and other jurisdictions in which it will sell its products and services?